bswaby/Touchpoint/README.md

 ## 💰 Finance

 ### 💳 [FortisFees](https://github.com/bswaby/Touchpoint/blob/main/Finance/FortisFees)
 It breaks down fees by program and accounting code so accounting can use it to back-charge.
 The biggest note is that the fees will be close to 99% but not 100% due to the disconnect of certain charges and reversals getting back to Touchpoint.
-This script took a 4-6hrs process and took it down to a 15-minute process to run the report and get it into the account system.
+The most prominent mention of this script is how much time it saved our finance team.
+Prior, it would take 6-8 hours a month to figure out the backcharges.
+Now, with this script, they may spend 15 minutes.

 - ⚙️ **Implementation Level: Easy-Moderate
 - 🧩 **Installation: Paste in code and change the fee percentages